willy68/pg-router/README.md

 - ⚡ **CRUD Helpers**: Quick REST resource route generation
 - 🔀 **Optional Segments**: Advanced optional route segment support
 - 🏗️ **Extensible**: Custom matchers and collectors for advanced use cases

+## Credits

+The regex pattern implementation and benchmarking are inspired by [nikic/Fast-Route](https://github.com/nikic/FastRoute).
+For a detailed explanation of how this approach works and why it is fast, please read [nikic's blog post](http://nikic.github.io/2014/02/18/Fast-request-routing-using-regular-expressions.html).

+This router's implementation is original and may differ in speed or structure compared to Fast-Route.
+Some parts do not strictly follow the same patterns as nikic/Fast-Route.

 ## Requirements